Icemap/docs/develop/developer-guide-overview.md

 TiDB guarantees atomicity for you for all statements between the start of `BEGIN` and the end of `COMMIT` or `ROLLBACK`, that is, all statements during this period succeed or fail.
 This is used to ensure the data consistency you need for application development.

 If you are not sure what an `optimistic transaction` is, do ***NOT*** use it yet.
-Because the `optimistic transactions` requires that the application can correctly handle [all errors](https://docs.pingcap.com/tidb/stable/error-codes) returned by the `COMMIT` statement.
+Because the `optimistic transactions` require that the application can correctly handle [all errors](https://docs.pingcap.com/tidb/stable/error-codes) returned by the `COMMIT` statement.
 If you are not sure how your application will handle them, just use a `pessimistic transaction`.

 ## The way applications interact with TiDB